JetBrains/teamcity-documentation/topics/build-checkout-directory.md

    * `never` will let TeamCity know that the directory should never be deleted by TeamCity
    * `default` will enforce using the default value

-Expiration-based directory cleaning is performed in the background when the build agent is idle (no builds are running).
+_Expiration-based directory cleaning_ is performed in the background when build agent is idle (i.e. no builds are running).

+The _lifetime_ of a checkout directory is reflected in the `work/directory.map` file.
+Rows in the file correspond to existing checkout directories (one to one).
+Last value in each row represents the number of hours before that particular directory is cleaned up.
+By default, the value is set to 192 hours (8 days) for each directory (parameter value: `default`).

+You can override the default value by specifying the abovementioned parameters, but bear in mind that the change will only apply to all _newly created_ directories, meaning that all existing directories will retain their respective lifetime values.

  <seealso>
         <category ref="admin-guide">